all2gos/RGBChem/README.md

 for leveraging machine learning (ML) in scenarios where the available dataset is too small to apply ML methods effectively.

 ## 🖥️ Software
-We use the `fastai` [library](https://github.com/fastai/fastai) to facilitate the deep learning training process.
-All other dependencies are fairly standard and have been listed in `requirements.txt`.
+We use the dependencies which are fairly standard and have been listed in `requirements.txt`.

 ## Project structure